Swinging (sexual practice): In North American society

 According to Terry Gould's The Lifestyle: A look at the erotic rites of swingers, swinging began among American Air Force pilots and their wives during World War II before pilots left for overseas duty.
 The mortality rate of pilots was so high, as Gould reports, that a close bond arose between pilot families that implied that pilot husbands would care for all the wives as their own – emotionally and sexually – if the husbands were lost.
 The realities of the demographics and basing of US Army Air Force (USAAF) pilots and crew suggest that this arrangement did not evolve during WWII, instead evolving later.
 US military personnel in WWII were not accompanied by their families (and many, especially in the USAAF, were single) – the giant military bases where families live while accompanying a deployed soldier, sailor, aviator, or Marine are mostly Cold War creations.
-Though the origins of swinging are contested, it is assumed American swinging was practiced in some American military communities in the 1950s.
 By the time the Korean War ended, swinging had spread from the military to the suburbs.
-The media dubbed the phenomenon wife-swapping.
+This phenomenon was usually referred to as wife-swapping.

-Later in the 1960s in the heyday of the Free Love movement, the activities associated with swinging became more widespread in a variety of social classes and age levels.
+Later in the 1960s at the height of the Free Love movement, the activities associated with swinging became more widespread in a variety of social classes and age levels.
 In the 1970s, sometimes referred to as "The Swinging '70s", swinging activities became more prevalent, but were still considered "alternative" or "fringe" because of their association with non-mainstream groups such as communes.

-Swinging activities had another surge in interest and participation in the late 1990s due to the rise of the Internet, and again during the 2010s with smartphone applications such as Tinder and Feeld.

-In 2002, swingers’ rights were added to the mission of the [American] National Coalition for Sexual Freedom.
+In 2002, swingers' rights were added to the mission of the [American] National Coalition for Sexual Freedom.

-A 'key party' is a form of swinger party, in which male partners place their car or house keys into a common bowl or bag on arriving.
-At the end of the evening the female partners randomly select keys from the bowl and leave with that key's owner.
+A common myth claims that a "key party" is a form of swinger party, in which male partners place their car or house keys into a common bowl or bag on arriving, and at the end of the evening the female partners randomly select a set of keys from the bowl and are obligated to leave and have sex with its owner.
+However, numerous researchers have tried unsuccessfully to confirm a first-hand account of such a party, suggesting that they are nothing more than an urban legend.

 According to economic studies on swinging, the information and communications technology revolution, together with improvements in medicine, has been effective in reducing some of the costs of swinging and hence in increasing the number of swingers.

+Swinger party

+A swinger party or partner-swapping party is a gathering at which individuals or couples in a committed relationship can engage in sexual activities with others as a recreational or social activity.

+Swinger parties may involve various group sex activities.
+Partners can engage in penetrative sex, known as "full swap", or choose to "soft swap" in which they engage only in non-penetrative sex.
+New swinging couples often choose a soft swap before they are comfortable with a full swap, although many couples stay soft swap for personal reasons.

+Soft swinging

+"Soft swinging" refers to couple engaging in sexual activities with only each other while other couples perform sex acts in the immediate vicinity.